Jathunya/balerion-fe-assignment/README.md

 ## Assumptions

-- Inventory can be partially allocated.
+* Orders can be partially allocated.
-- Orders can be partially fulfilled.
+* Inventory can be partially consumed.
-- `WH-000` means any warehouse.
+* `WH-000` can match any warehouse.
-- `SP-000` means any supplier.
+* `SP-000` can match any supplier.
-- Credit checks occur during allocation.
+* Credit validation is applied during allocation.
-- FIFO is applied within the same priority level.
+* FIFO ordering is applied within the same priority level.

 ---

 ## Future Improvements

-- Virtualized table rendering (react-window)
-- Unit tests (Vitest)
+* Unit tests
-- Integration tests
+* Integration tests
-- Web Worker allocation processing
+* Virtualized table rendering
+* Backend API integration
-- Allocation audit history
+* Allocation history tracking
-- Multi-user collaboration
-- Real backend integration

 ---

-## Evaluation Goals

-This project focuses on:

-- Correct business rule implementation
-- Algorithm design
-- Performance with large datasets
-- User experience
-- Maintainable architecture